-2 Unit Liability Insurance Fee.
-Troops are required to pay an annual unit liability insurance fee of \$40.
+2Unit Liability Insurance Fee.
+Troops are required to pay an annual unit liability insurance fee of \$75.
 This fee is submitted with the troop's annual charter application and helps to defray the expenses for their general liability insurance.

-3 Boys' Life.
-Boys' Life magazine, the official publication of the Boy Scouts of America, is available to all members at \$12, which is half the newsstand rate.
-(Prorated fees are available for youth who join a unit during the year.)
-Every boy should subscribe to Boys' Life because of the quality reading content and the articles related to your unit's monthly program.
-It is part of a boy's growth in Scouting, and research proves he will stay in longer and advance further if he reads Boys' Life.
+Boys' Life.
+Boys' Life, the official magazine of the Boy Scouts of America, is recommended for all members at \$12, half-off the published rate.
+(Prorated fees are available for Scouts who join a unit during the year.)
+Every Scout, boy or girl, should subscribe to Boys' Life because of the quality reading and the articles related to your unit's monthly program.
+It is part of every Scout's growth and provides a monthly connection to Scouting.
+Scouts who subscribe to Boys' Life stay in Scouting longer and advance more quickly.

-4 Unit Accident and Liability Insurance.
+4Unit Accident and Liability Insurance.
 Protecting the leadership and parents from financial hardship due to high medical bills from an unfortunate accident is a must for all involved in Scouting.
 Specific details on insurance programs are available from the local council.

-5 Advancement and Recognition.
-Every youth member should earn and advance a rank each year.
-(Boy Scouts can do even more.)
-The Boy Scout advancement program has a number of options that include achievements, rank advancement, and merit badges.
+5Advancement and Recognition.
+Every Scout should earn and advance a rank each year.
+The Scouts BSA advancement program has a number of options that include achievements, rank advancement, and merit badges.

-6 Activities.
+6Activities.
 Well-conceived and well-planned activities are critical to a successful annual program plan.
-Traditionally, such activities as Boy Scout hikes, camping, or high-adventure trips are financed by the youth and his family over and above the dues programs.
+Traditionally, such activities as hikes, camping, or high-adventure trips are financed by the Scout and his or her family over and above the dues programs.
 It is suggested that the complete cost of these outings be built into the unit's budget.

-7 Summer Camp.
+TSummer Camp.
 Central to Scouting is a summer camp experience.
-Local and national opportunities abound for Boy Scouts to have an exciting, program-rich summer experience.
+Local and national opportunities abound for Scouts BSA members to have an exciting, program-rich summer experience.